nvim-zh/colorful-winsep.nvim/README.md

 ## Highlights
 The highlight's name is `ColorfulWinSep`.
 You can change it using nvim's builtin function or changing the plugin's configuration

 If you want to change it through plugin's setup function, you can pass a string or function to the `highlight` field.
-When you pass a string, it will work as the fg, and the bg will be linked to "Normal" highlight group automatically (see `:h hl-Normal`).
+When you pass a string, it will work as the fg, and the bg will be set up the same as "Normal" highlight group's bg automatically (see `:h hl-Normal`).
 When you pass a function, the function will be called when the plugin runs and every time the colorscheme is changed.

-If you don't want the plugin do anything about the highlight in certain situations, such as your colorscheme creates the highlights on its own (like catppuccin), you can pass `nil` to the highlight setting. (this is the default)

-## TODO
-- [ ] add marquee
+By default, the configuration's `highlight` field is `nil`.
+This means the plugin will do nothing if you set the highlight group before it loads.
+Otherwise, the highlight is set to `#957CC6`.
+This is useful if you use your colorscheme plugin (like catppuccin) to control highlights.

 ## License